International Congress for

 What our executive committee members have in common, beyond distinguished careers, is an undeniable passion for athlete brain health.
 They collectively harness this passion and use it to fuel a well-measured, patient-focused, scientific and clinical effort that will benefit patients the world over.

+The International Congress for Athlete Brain Health refers collectively to our dedicated executive committee and their working group members.
 All members of the "Congress" are selected because of a record of critical thought, objectivity, passion, and absence of strongly stated personal agenda or bias.

 The "Congress"provides evidenced-based, consensus-driven recommendations for patients, their caregivers, and all relevant clinicians and researchers.
 The first of these series of recommendations is expected Spring 2022.